alitcs/Applibit/README.md

 # Applibit
 AI tool to help applicants apply more efficiently and with a higher degree of quality

+Stack

+Next.js
+Pythonok im

 I want to create a website that helps people apply to jobs more efficiently.
 A user opens the website
 User must enter an email and verify it
 User enters username then password